SecretX33/AutomaticWeaponRemoval/README.md

 ## FAQ

-**Q:** Does the addon really works, I mean, will it really unequip my weapons if Lady cast Dominate Mind on me?
+**Q:** Does the addon really works, I mean, will it really unequip my weapons if Lady casts Dominate Mind on me?

 **A:** Yes.